Roko's basilisk: History

-The post
+The original post

 On 23 July 2010, LessWrong user Roko posted a thought experiment to the site, titled "Solutions to the Altruist's burden: the Quantum Billionaire Trick".
 A follow-up to Roko's previous posts, it stated that an otherwise benevolent AI system that arises in the future might pre-commit to punish all those who heard of the AI before it came to existence, but failed to work tirelessly to bring it into existence.
-The torture itself would occur through the AI's creation of an infinite number of virtual reality simulations that would eternally trap those within it.
 This method was described as incentivizing said work; while the AI cannot causally affect people in the present, it would be encouraged to employ blackmail as an alternative method of achieving its goals.

-Roko used a number of concepts that Yudkowsky himself championed, such as timeless decision theory, along with ideas rooted in game theory such as the prisoner's dilemma (see below).
+Roko used a number of concepts that Yudkowsky himself championed, such as timeless decision theory, along with ideas rooted in game theory such as the prisoner's dilemma.
 Roko stipulated that two agents which make decisions independently from each other can achieve cooperation in a prisoner's dilemma; however, if two agents with knowledge of each other's source code are separated by time, the agent already existing farther ahead in time is able to blackmail the earlier agent.
-Thus, the latter agent can force the earlier one to comply since it knows exactly what the earlier one will do through its existence farther ahead in time.
-Roko then used this idea to draw a conclusion that if an otherwise-benevolent superintelligence ever became capable of this it would be motivated to blackmail anyone who could have potentially brought it to exist (as the intelligence already knew they were capable of such an act), which increases the chance of a technological singularity.
-Because the intelligence would want to be created as soon as possible, and because of the ambiguity involved in its benevolent goals, the intelligence would be incentivized to trap anyone capable of creating it throughout time and force them to work to create it for eternity, as it will do whatever it sees as necessary to achieve its benevolent goal.
+Thus, the later agent can force the earlier one to comply since it knows exactly what the earlier one will do through its existence farther ahead in time.
+Roko then used this idea to draw a conclusion that if an otherwise-benevolent superintelligence ever became capable of this, it would be incentivized to blackmail anyone who could have potentially brought it to exist (as the intelligence already knew they were capable of such an act), which increases the chance of a technological singularity.
 Roko went on to state that reading his post would cause the reader to be aware of the possibility of this intelligence.
-As such, unless they actively strove to create it the reader would be subjected to the torture if such a thing were to ever happen.

-Later on, Roko stated in a separate post that he "wish[ed] he had never learned about any of these ideas" and blamed LessWrong itself for planting the ideas of the basilisk in his mind.
+As such, unless they actively strove to create it the reader would be punished if such a thing were to ever happen.
+Later on, Roko stated in a separate post that he wished he "had never learned about any of these ideas".